-This module presents the relationship between the connective tissues of the body and the associated immune and inflammatory states.
+This module presents the relationship between the connective tissues of the body and the associated immune Faculty of Medicine & Postgraduate Medical Education 17 and inflammatory states.
 The effects of the immune system in responding to pathogens and injury will be elucidated.
 The generation of autoimmunity states will be detailed.
 Bone tumors along with tumor and transplant immunology will be emphasized.
 The pharmacology section will detail the most important treatments for the common rheumatologic diseases, immunotherapy and immunoprophylaxis.
 A brief session on the imaging of the musculoskeletal system will be also presented.
 The clinical skills for taking a good history and performing a complete physical exam for both systems will be explored.